-Extra TLC for Senior Pets in Womelsdorf PA
+Extra TLC for Senior Pets

 At Conrad Weiser Animal Hospital, we consider most cats and dogs to be “seniors” by the age of nine.
 As pets age, changes in health are common, but there are many ways we can help pets age comfortably so that their quality of life does not diminish.
 Signs of aging can be subtle at first, sometimes going unnoticed until the problem becomes more serious.